MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/payables-how-work-checks.md

 > To make sure that your bank only clears validated cheques and amounts, you can send them a file that contains vendor, cheque, and payment information.
 For more information, see [Export a Positive Pay file](finance-how-positive-pay.md).

 Your printer must be correctly set up with the cheque forms, and you must define which cheque layout to use.
 For more information, see [Define Cheque Layouts](finance-how-define-check-layouts.md)

+You can print up to 10 invoices on a page for a cheque stub.
+If a cheque applies to more than 10 invoices, when you print the stub we void the cheque on the first page and print the word VOID on the cheque.
+We then print the remainder of the invoices and the total cheque amount on the second page.

 ## <a name="to-pay-a-vendor-invoice-with-a-computer-check"></a>To pay a vendor invoice with a computer cheque
 The following describes how to pay a vendor by cheque.
 The steps are similar to refund a customer by cheque.